olegtarasov/esphome-docs/components/light/shelly_dimmer.rst

 1. Optionally remove ``min_brightness`` and ``max_brightness`` from your Shelly ``light`` section.
 Calibration process will respect these values if they are set, but they are not needed unless you intentionally wish to limit your brightness levels.
-2. Add ``update_interval: 1s`` to your Shelly ``light`` section.
-This is not strictly required, but will greatly increase the speed of calibration process. ``update_interval`` can be removed after calibration.
-This change will result in power, voltage and current sensors being reported to HA every second instead of every 10 seconds.
+2. Add ``output_id`` to your ``light`` configuration.
+This id will be used to access calibration functions from lambdas.
-3. Add a template button that starts calibration process.
-You might notice the hardcoded dimmer id — that's because ``id`` property that you specify in config is used for ``LightState``, not the parent dimmer component.
+3. Add a template button that calls ``start_calibration`` function to begin calibration process.

 .. code-block:: yaml

+    light:
+        - platform: shelly_dimmer
+            id: dimmer
+            output_id: shelly

     button:
         - platform: template
             id: calibrate_button
             name: "Calibrate"
             entity_category: config
             on_press:
             then:
                 - lambda: |-
-                shelly_dimmer_shellydimmer_id->start_calibration();
+                    id(shelly)->start_calibration();

 4. You can also create another button to clear calibration data and revert your dimmer to its original behavior:

 .. code-block:: yaml

     button:
         - platform: template
             id: clear_calibration_button
             name: "Clear calibration"
             entity_category: config
             on_press:
             then:
                 - lambda: |-
-                shelly_dimmer_shellydimmer_id->clear_calibration();
+                    id(shelly)->clear_calibration();

 5. Set logger level to ``DEBUG`` if you want to observe the calibration process in detail.

 Upload firmware as usual and press the "Calibrate" button that appears in Home Assistant.
 The following will happen:

 1. Light will be turned on and set to full brightness.
-2. Nothing will happen for a warmup period of 20 steps.
-If you set ``update_interval: 1s``, one step takes one second.
+2. Nothing will happen for a warmup period of 20 seconds.
-3. Every 3 steps brightness will decrease by 5%.
-Power drawn by the light bulb will be measured on each step, producing a single measurement averaged over 3 steps.
-Calibration process takes 60 steps in total.
+3. Every 3 seconds brightness will decrease by 5%.
+Power drawn by the light bulb will be measured each second, producing a single measurement averaged over 3 steps.
+Calibration process takes 60 seconds in total.
 4. Calibration results will be saved to device memory and brightness level will be brought back to 100%.
 5. Calibration is complete!
 You can change brightness value and observe whether it became more linear.